kingstonejay/encrypterdecrypter/README.md

-# encrypterdecrypter
-Android project for  encrypt and decrypt files in
+Android Project for Encrypt and Decrypt Files

+just Copy this Java Files in to your Project

+and use Encrypt and Decrypt method as per sample